Tag Archives: Pan American World Airways

 The 747-100 has a cruise speed of 0.84 Mach (555 miles per hour, 893 kilometers per hour) at 35,000 feet (10,668 meters).
 The maximum certificated operating speed is 0.92 Mach.
 The airliner’s maximum range is 6,100 miles (9,817 kilometers).

-The Boeing 747 has been in production for 48 years.
-More than 1,520 have been delivered to date.
+The Boeing 747 was in production for 54 years.
+1,574 were built.
 205 of these were the 747-100 series.
-The U.S. Air Force has selected the Boeing 747-8 as the next presidential transport aircraft.
+The U.S. Air Force has selected the Boeing 747-8i as the next VC-25B presidential transport aircraft.

 ¹ Pan American World Airways’ Boeing 747 Clipper Victor was the very first Boeing 747 in service.
 It made its first commercial passenger flight, New York to London, 22 January 1970.
 Another airliner, Clipper Young America, was scheduled to make that flight but suffered mechanical problems shortly before departure.
 Clipper Victor was substituted, but Pan Am changed the airliner’s name to Clipper Young America.
 On 2 August 1970, N736PA was hijacked to Cuba, and afterwards, to avoid the negative publicity, the name of the 747 was changed back to Clipper Victor.